Globidev/corewa-rs/README.md

 The match ends when a live-check kills the last process alive.
 The winner is the last player who has been reported alive.

-⚠ Champions' processes can report any player to be alive, not exclusively their champion's player.
+⚠ Processes can report any player to be alive, not exclusively their champion's player.
 See the `live` instruction for more information.

 ## The instructions
 The VM supports 16 instructions.